dario2994/pol2dom/README.md

   - `name` (mandatory): Short-name, in polygon, of the problem.
 This is used as identifier of the problem (denoted above as `problem_name`).
   - `polygon_id`: The problem id in polygon.
 Can be found in the right-side menu after opening the problem in polygon.
 It is necessary to download the polygon package.
   - `label`: The label -- usually an uppercase letter -- used to identify the problem in the DOMjudge scoreboard.
 Problems will be appear in DOMjudge sorted according to this label.
   - `color`: Color of the problem in DOMjudge.
+It can be either the name of an HTML color (see the list https://htmlcolorcodes.com/color-names/) or the hexadecimal representation of a color (e.g., '#FF12AB').
+If the hexadecimal representation is used, it must start with # and it must be enclosed in single or double quotes.
   - `author`: The author of the problem.
 Used in the pdf of the solutions.
   - `preparation`: The person who prepared the problems.
 Used in the pdf of the solutions.
   - `override_time_limit`: Value (in seconds) of the time limit of the problem in DOMjudge.
 If this is present the value set in polygon is ignored.